MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 As I mentioned above you can experiment a lot with it to get understand how interesting it is.
 So let me try some of them.

-Here is the HTML code that we're going to style using `not()` pseudo-class.
+Here is the HTML code that we're going to style using `:not()` pseudo-class.

 In this HTML we have following elements,
 * `<h2 id="heading" class="selected">`